When to Apply

-File an application for Delaware Dentist Academic licensure if you are a full-time director, chairperson, or attending faculty member of a hospital‑based dental, oral and maxillofacial surgery or other dental specialty residency program.
-The program must be
+Apply for a Delaware Dentist Academic licensure if you are a full-time director, chairperson, or attending faculty member of a hospital‑based dental, oral and maxillofacial surgery or other dental specialty residency program.
+The program must be:

 - based in Delaware, and